scenery-io/create-script/templates/default/README.md

 ## Static Files

-The contents of the `static/_assets` folder will be copied to the `build` folder Note that any changes in this folder will not be watched, so you need to run the bundler again or save a change in your code.
+The contents of the `static/_assets` folder will be copied to the `build` folder/ Note that any changes in this folder will not be watched, so you need to run the bundler again or save a change in the code.

 > [!TIP]
 > Use an `import` statement for images (ie. icons) instead of adding them to `static/_assets`.
 This comes with a [few benefits](#import-images).

 ### Release

-All files in the `static/release` folder will be added the release zip after running `npm run release`.
+All files in the `static/release` folder will be added the release zip after running [`npm run release`](#release).

 ### Assets

-The `_assets` folder inside `static` is ignored by Cavalry and is used for any assets the script uses.
+The `_assets` folder inside `static` is ignored by Cavalry and is used for any assets that the script uses.
 Read [the further details](/static/_assets/).

 ## Debugging